panlm/partner-lab-taiwan/karan/karan_sa_setup.rst

   password: nutanix/4u

 - Complete the wizard until Karan installer has successfully completed the installation.
-- Once karan has successfully installed, *ssh* to the PC VM and perform the following steps to insure the firewall can communicate through port 8090.
+- Once karan has successfully installed, *ssh* to the PC VM and perform the following steps to insure the firewall will permit communicate through port 8090.

 .. code-block::  bash